zyiology/local-ocr-testing/README.md

 3. Make sure you know the following
 - CUDA version installed (should be something like 11.8, 12.4, 12.8).
 Run `nvidia-smi` to check.
 - GPU architecture (e.g. Nvidia 5xxx series GPUs are Blackwell, 4xxx series are Ada, etc)
-- You may run into incompatibilities depending on the above...
-Currently, recommended to use Ada/Hopper GPUs if you don't want to troubleshoot incompatibilities.
+- You may run into incompatibilities depending on the above... (e.g. Blackwell is not supported on some older versions of PyTorch) Currently, recommended to use Ada/Hopper GPUs if you don't want to troubleshoot incompatibilities.

 ## General Setup Instructions